Precious hours: Dr. Korivi cites more connection with patients, more time with family since adopting DeepScribe

 He searched through various programs, from medical scribes to dictation software, before landing on DeepScribe, an AI-powered medical scribe solution that uses a combination of real-time ambient listening and medical scribes to allow physicians to focus on patient care by having a natural conversation.

 “The real-time aspect was important to me,” says Dr. Korivi.
 “We’re in this [profession] for human interaction.”
 DeepScribe was easy to set up and learn, and allowed him to have conversations with his patients without his face buried in a computer screen.
 It also made his notes easier.
-He claims that 90% of the time, they capture the essential details of his patient interactions, and because they’re imported automatically into athenahealth, all he has to do is review and sign off.
+Dr. Korivi claims DeepScribe captures the essential elements of his patient visits at 90+% accuracy.
+Combined with a seamless integration with athenahealth, reviewing and making minor edits to DeepScribe’s notes is a quick process, taking only a few minutes before signing off.
 “By the time I’m done with my second or third patient, the first patient’s notes are back in,” he says, noting the time savings of such a quick turnaround.

 By the Numbers